 What is a good collection effectiveness index ratio?

 Ideally you want your collection effectiveness index as near to 100% as possible, however in most situations this is an unrealistic goal.
-Generally, a CEI of 80% or above is considered good.
-Note that CEI—like many accounts receivable KPIs—can be subjective.
+Generally, a collection effectiveness index of 80% or above is considered good.
+Note that collection effectiveness index—like many accounts receivable KPIs—can be subjective.
 It’s important you benchmark your values against your industry and your historic inputs.

 A collection effectiveness index like in our example above—of 64.11%—may indicate some problems in your accounts receivable processes that need to be addressed.

 If you calculate your collection effectiveness index and find it to be low, it’s important you understand what that means for your business.
 You don’t want to misinterpret the calculation.
 There are various factors that could be contributing to low collection efficiency, including but not limited to: